suvayu/genome-genie/docs/pipeline.md

 The general resource constraints for each job are specified by the sub-dictionary `"sge"`.
 Different resource manager backends (`PBS`, `LSF`, etc) could be integrated by writing a template and passing the corresponding options in a similar dictionary.
+In the above example, we ask `sge` to allocate for jobs each requiring 64 GB of RAM, and 6 hours of CPU time.
+We also allow for a physical runtime of 1 day.
+We also need to specify the queue to submit to, and the log directory.

 For each task type in the pipeline, the options are provided as a sub-dictionary of the same name.
 Certain job types may require to run